Learning to Estimate 3-D States of Deformable Linear Objects from Single-Frame Occluded Point Clouds

 We assume that the input point closer to the desired node predicts more accurate heatmap and unit offset, so we also use the heatmap value $H^{\rm pred}_{ij}$ as the confidence of the prediction $\bm y^{{\rm pred},i}_{j}$.
 To eliminate the influence of unconfident predictions, we choose input points with the highest $K$ headmap value for the $j^{\rm th}$ node to calculate the final estimation as

 where the indexes of the $K$ chosen points form the set $\mathcal{K}$.

-Experiment results show that the point-to-point voting scheme can produce precise state estimations, suggesting that it mainly focuses on local regions and well learns the local characteristic for precise estimation.
-However, its architecture determines that if no enough point cloud exists in the local neighborhood of a node because of heavy occlusions, the prediction of the occluded part will be significantly inaccurate (also shown in Fig. \ref{fig:exp_sim_rvf}).
+Experiment results show that the point-to-point voting scheme can produce precise state estimations, suggesting that it mainly focuses on local regions and learns the local characteristic for precise estimation well.
+However, its architecture determines that if there are no enough input points in the local neighborhood of a node because of heavy occlusions, the prediction of the occluded part will be significantly inaccurate (also shown in Fig. \ref{fig:exp_sim_rvf}).